nestjs/docs.nestjs.com/content/microservices/basics.md

 > info **Hint** The `ClientsModule` and `ClientProxy` classes are imported from the `@nestjs/microservices` package.

 As is sometimes the case, we may need to fetch the microservice configuration from another service (say a `ConfigService`), rather than hard-coding it in our client application.
-To do this, we can use the `ClientProxyFactory` class to register a [custom provider](/techniques/custom-providers) (which provides a `ClientProxy` instance):
+To do this, we can use the `ClientProxyFactory` class to register a [custom provider](/techniques/custom-providers) (which provides a customized `ClientProxy` instance):

 ```typescript
 {